-Generally, no. However, after an application is submitted to the MEDC, it is reviewed for completeness and to ensure the applicant meets eligibility requirements.
+As a general rule, no. However, after an application is submitted to the MEDC, it is reviewed for completeness and to ensure the applicant meets eligibility requirements.
 If a technical issue within the application is found, such as a question left blank or a required attachment is missing, MEDC staff may, at its sole discretion and without any requirement to do so, notify the applicant and provide an opportunity to address the technical error found.